bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 <ip> res.summer-adventure.io
 ```

-The IP address you'll have to put depends on your system.
+The value of **<ip>** depends on your system.
 If you are using Linux, you can simply put `127.0.0.1`.
 On Windows and MacOS, you'll need to put the IP address of the Docker virtual machine.

 You can now access the services at `res.summer-adventure.io`.

 ### Usage

 To access the dynamic server, you'll need to add `/api/` to your requests.
-E.g. res.summer-adventure.io/api/hashtags/
+E.g. `res.summer-adventure.io/api/hashtags/`

 #### Telnet